growcss/growcss/docs/guides/05-testing.md

-# Testing in growcss
+# Testing in GrowCss

-We encourage adding tests to all components on **growcss**.
+We encourage adding tests to all components on **GrowCss**.

-**Jest** is the testing framework across all types of tests in growcss.
+**Jest** is the testing framework across all types of tests in GrowCss.

 ## Testing support as of today includes
 ### Unit tests